What is Levetiracetam?

 Frequently Asked Questions

-The common side effects one might face on the dosage of levetiracetam are headaches, feeling drowsy, change in mood swings, irritability, and blocked nose or an itchy throat.
+The common side effects one might face when taking levetiracetam are headaches, feeling drowsy, changes in mood swings, irritability, and a blocked nose or an itchy throat.

 It depends on the degree of disease because Levetiracetam is considered a “weight- neutral" drug.
 It might lead to both weight gain and weight loss.